 I am a relativistic astrophysicist at Caltech, studying the impact of Einstein’s general relativity on the astrophysical world.
 My research interests span from binary black-holes as gravitational-wave sources, to gas accretion onto black holes, black-hole recoils and alternative theories of gravity.

-Here above you can browse my recent moves, my publication list and access some research material.
+Here above you can browse some news, my CV, my publication list and access some research material.
 My public codes (that hopefully you’ll find useful) are available on github.
 You can contact me at firstname.lastname@example.org.

 Besides gravity and all the rest, I love mountains (basically everything up there: hiking, climbing, skiing, ski touring…), playing football (I mean good Italian “soccer” of course!) and rock music (Bruce is the Boss!).
 See you!